ssilverman/QNEthernet/README.md

 ##### Mbed TLS library install for PlatformIO

 In your preferred "Libraries" folder, create a folder named _mbedtls_.
-Copy all files, recursively, from the Mbed TLS distribution into that folder.
+Copy all files and folders, recursively, from the Mbed TLS distribution into that folder.

 The "Libraries" folder is either PlatformIO's global libraries location or the application's local _lib/_ folder.